 At first, lockdowns and the need for social distancing nearly made brick-and-mortar stores obsolete.
 Retailers were forced to think outside of the box which drastically accelerated the movement into a digital space.

 Then, as people’s priorities changed, product demand shifted drastically — faster than any retailer could have anticipated or prepared for.

 For example, with the gyms closed, the price of home exercise equipment more than quadrupled in many cases.
-This artificially boosted earnings and profits for some retailers, and birthed businesses overnight with dozens of opportunists opening up ecommerce stores to sell weights and workout equipment at gigantic markups.
+This artificially boosted earnings and profits for some retailers and birthed businesses overnight with dozens of opportunists opening up ecommerce stores to sell weights and workout equipment at huge markups.